SOCIAL SECURITY ADMINISTRATION

 If you receive disability benefits, the benefits won't begin until the sixth full month after the date the Social Security Administration determines the disability began.
 In addition, you must wait two years before you qualify for Medicare coverage.

-What can the Congressman do to help with my Disability claim?
+What can the congressman do to help with my disability claim?

 My office is always available to assist you with issues that you may be experiencing with Social Security.
 If you cannot find the answer to your questions through these links or would like my office to contact the Social Security Administration on your behalf, please complete my privacy release form.
+My staff will be happy to provide you with all possible assistance.

 Casework is handled in my district offices and is assigned according to location.